AjroudiRida/Savoryfood/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard <a name="about-project"></a>
+# 📖 SavoryFood <a name="about-project"></a>

-**Leaderboard** is a project that displays scores submitted by different players.
-It also allows you to submit your score.
+**SavoryFood** is an innovative project centered around a restaurant's landing page, providing affordable monthly subscriptions for wholesome meals, making it accessible for everyone to enjoy nutritious dining without breaking the bank.

 ## 🛠 Built With <a name="built-with"></a>